shafiswapnil/cf_handle_tracker/README.md

 - **API Rate Limits**: The Codeforces API has rate limits.
 If you're tracking many handles, the tool might hit these limits.
 The code includes delays to mitigate this.
 - **Invalid Handles**: If a handle is invalid, the validate_handles.py script will detect it and not add it to the list.
 - **Missing Dependencies**: Make sure to install all dependencies listed in requirements.txt.
+- **API Authentication**: If you're experiencing issues with API rate limits or need access to more features, make sure to set up your API key and secret in the `.env` file.
+The application will work without authentication for basic operations, but authenticated requests are more reliable.

 ## License